Keegan Hirst

 He played for the Hunslet Hawks in 2008 National League Two, and the Dewsbury Rams in 2009 Championship 1 and the Championship.
 Hirst also played for the Batley Bulldogs in two separate spells and for Featherstone Rovers in the Championship.
 He played for Wakefield Trinity in the Super League, and spent time on loan from Wakefield at Dewsbury and Halifax in the second tier.
 After the abandonment of the 2020 Championship season, Hirst signed for a third spell with Batley but in October 2020 announced his retirement from the game.

-In 2015 he became the first British professional rugby league footballer to come out as gay.
+In 2015, he became the first British professional rugby league player to come out as gay.

 Background

 Hirst was born in Batley, West Yorkshire, England.

 Playing career

 Hirst began his career as an academy player at Bradford Bulls before joining Hunslet Hawks in 2008.
 After a season with the Hunslet Hawks, Hirst moved to Dewsbury Rams for two seasons and then moved to Batley Bulldogs for the 2012 season.
 In 2013 he moved to Featherstone Rovers but returned to Batley, first on loan and then on a permanent move in 2014.

-In August 2016 Hirst signed a deal with Wakefield Trinity to play for the Super League side from 2017.
-Hirst made his Super League début in the round 6 match of Super League XXII against Leigh Centurions.
+In August 2016, Hirst signed a deal with Wakefield Trinity to play for the Super League side from 2017.
+Hirst made his Super League début in the round six match of Super League XXII against Leigh Centurions.